janoglezcampos/llvm-yx-callobfuscator/README.md

 ---
 > ## TODO:
+> This includes things that I really dont want to forget, but more stuff could be added here.
+Not by now
 >### Docs/formatting:
 >* Document functions
->* Mby rename from FRAME_TABLE_ENTRY to something like FRAME_INFO
->* Rename everything realted to pushRbp to saveRbp
+>* Check that the setup instruction works.
->* Somehow improve stackSpoofHelper.x64.asm readability
+>* Somehow improve stackSpoofHelper.x64.asm readability (not today, it works)
 >
 >### Opsec:
 >* EAF bypass
->* Opsec library loads on the call dispatcher
 >
 >### General quality:
->* Group all globals, or somehow make it clear in the code were all globals are declared
+>* Group all globals, or somehow make it clear in the code where all globals are declared.
->* Add checks if its safe to delete intructions from parent (the instruction that was replaced by a call)
->* Put MIN_ADD_RSP_FRAME_SIZE to work
+>* Put MIN_ADD_RSP_FRAME_SIZE to work.
 >
 >### Functionality:
 >* Handle invoke instructions and exception stuff (should not happen in C but...)